marpple/rune/docs/guide/what-is-rune.md

 # What is Rune?

-Rune is a library and SDK designed to develop high-quality frontend applications.
-It is tailored for creating elegant UIs, reusable components, supporting smooth rendering, and facilitating the creation of high-quality libraries.
+Rune is both a library and an SDK for developing high-quality frontend applications.
+It’s designed to facilitate elegant UI development, the creation of reusable components, smooth rendering, and the production of robust, high-quality libraries.

-In today's development landscape, TypeScript and JavaScript have evolved to integrate the paradigms of object-oriented and functional languages, leveraging their respective strengths.
-TypeScript, in particular, has become a versatile multi-paradigm language with a stable and flexible type system.
-Additionally, advancements in Web APIs (VanillaJS), browser standardization, and module system standardization have enriched frontend development, making it more robust and secure.
+Today, TypeScript and JavaScript have evolved considerably, effectively adopting object-oriented and functional programming paradigms in ways well suited to each language’s unique characteristics.
+Thanks in part to TypeScript, they’ve become outstanding multi-paradigm languages with stable and flexible type systems.
+Furthermore, advances in the Web API (Vanilla JS), browser standardization, and module system standardization have made frontend app development more feature-rich and secure than ever.

-Rune embraces the characteristics of these two languages by understanding and applying them effectively.
-It adheres to authentic programming paradigms without overly extending the languages or deviating from their core principles.
-Designed to handle the JavaScript core technology, Web API, Rune enables developers to create sophisticated components and applications.
-Over time, this approach enhances code reusability, facilitates maintenance, and enables the development of high-quality software with excellent productivity.
+Rune fully embraces and applies the strengths of these two languages.
+Rather than excessively extending the language or straying from established paradigms, Rune follows a traditional programming approach and is designed to seamlessly handle Web APIs—a core JavaScript technology.
+As a result, developers using Rune can build advanced components and applications, steadily increase code reusability over time, simplify maintenance, and develop high-quality software with strong productivity.

 ```typescript
 interface Setting {